Mobile website accessibility - ensuring access to services and information for digital inclusion

 All of our clients, both in the public sector and private sector, are aware of the importance of providing accessible websites, and we have developed our Web Content Management system and website templates with accessibility in mind.
 Our mobile sites are also developed to ensure that these meet the highest standards of accessibility.

-This blog post and Website accessibility - ensuring access to services and information for digital inclusion, look at best practice and the key areas to consider to ensure your mobile website is accessible.
+This blog post and Website accessibility, look at best practice and the key areas to consider to ensure your mobile website is accessible.

 Mobile website accessibility

 The good news for mobile websites, is that websites for use on desktops/laptops will generally be accessible on smartphones and tablets.

 Where mobile subsites are deployed (a site maintained with the same CMS and content as a PC website, but with specific mobile styling and navigation), additional consideration should be given to the following:

 Having your whole website available as the default view on a smartphone is not usually accessible.
 A special view should be developed to offer the main services and information users require.
 An extension of this is that different graphic elements will be needed with different size/proportion/resolution/file size.
 Generally images need to take a backseat (unless you are selling a product), as these increase page loading times and cause users to scroll unnecessarily.

 Users browsing on a smartphone typically do so quickly, wanting to get a specific piece of information or engage with a service.
 So the user experience needs to be honed to as simple a process as possible.
 Single column display works best on mobile browsers.
 Those requiring more information can access the whole website via a link to "view main website".